Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING|Stranger` The players to expect in space.
     1. `[STRING] :any` The system nickname to expect the player in.

+- `Cnd_InZone` Checks if an object is within a zone. `Activator` will be the object in the zone.
+    1. `STRING|Stranger` Object by name or label to expect in the zone.
+    1. `STRING` Multiple subsequent entries possible.
+The zone nickname to expect the object in.

 - `Cnd_LaunchComplete` Only players.
 When fully launched from a base. `Activator` will be the launched player.
     1. `STRING|Stranger` The players to await fully landing on a base.
     1. `[STRING]` Multiple subsequent entries possible.
 The base nickname the player launched from.